gazebosim/gz-msgs/tutorials/install.md

 Next Tutorial: \ref cppgetstarted

 These instructions are for installing only Gazebo Messages.
-If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://gazebosim.org/docs/latest/install).
+If you're interested in using all the Gazebo libraries, check out this [Gazebo installation](https://gazebosim.org/docs/latest/install).

 We recommend following the Binary Installation instructions to get up and running as quickly and painlessly as possible.